boity0/221097570_digital-portfolioprp3/README.md

 **A**ction: I also researched common IT interview questions, practiced my responses using the STAR method, and participated in mock interviews to improve my confidence and delivery.

-**R**esult: I am now better prepared to articulate my skills and experiences effectively during job interviews and I can provide structured, compelling responses that highlight my qualifications
+**R**esult: I am now prepared to articulate my skills and experiences effectively during job interviews and I can provide structured, compelling responses that highlight my qualifications

 ---